Getting Back Into Headless Cloud Computing

 - Pull down changes made on the same branch

-- Pull down changes made on branch
+git pull - Pull down changes made on branch

-- Switch to a branch
+git branch -a - Switch to a branch

 git checkout example-branch